Areas of Expertise

 I completed my internship for my MS working with college students at St. John Fisher College's Health and Wellness Center.
 Since then, I have continued to work with young people in settings like high schools and an outpatient clinic.
 I would love to chat more with you about how you're doing and where you'd like to get to.
 Feel free to get in touch.

 One in five to seven women will experience a mental health issue like depression or anxiety during the perinatal period before and after pregnancy (up to two years after giving birth).
-Supporting new moms - and dads- is therefore critical.
-Sometimes women feel embarrassed that they are having difficulties, so remember - it's very common, and you are not alone.
-I am currently completing a training in perinatal mental health through Postpartum Support International, so that I can be there for new moms.
-Here is some more information for new parents.
+Supporting new moms - and dads- is critical!
+If you are a new parent struggling with feeling down or very anxious, know that you are not alone, it's not your fault, and it will get better.
+Here are some more resources for new parents.
+My special training in this area is through Postpartum Support International, another wonderful resource for parents struggling with mental health challenges.

 New moms and dads